HVHproject/Gaea_Project/README.md

 Weather API Key Tutorial : https://openweathermap.org/appid
 Google API               : https://mapsplatform.google.com/
 Google API Key Tutorial  : https://youtu.be/Tva5HvZLN7g?t=52 (0:54 - 4:10) by https://www.youtube.com/channel/UCeDirq_9MAW2JkbAlSjhWiQ
 Using their free plans is enough for this project to serve its purpose.
-This app isn't made for widescale use.
+This app isn't made for wide scale use.

 Make sure these aren't public (if you make a fork of this or share it with friends) so you don't have someone running up your credits!